GSA/challenges-and-prizes/_all-challenges/1262-innovative-community-engagement-strategies-to-reduce-hiv-related-stigma-and-disparities-challenge.md

 agency-logo: /assets/netlify-uploads/hhs.png
 tagline: Engaging Communities to Reduce HIV-Related Stigma and Increase Prevention and Treatment Among Racial and Ethnic Minority People
-agency: Department of Health & Human Services - Office of Minority Health and Office of Infectious Disease and HIV/AIDS Policy
+agency: "Department of Health & Human Services - Office of Minority Health "
-partner-agencies-federal: Office of the Assistant Secretary for Health (OASH)
+partner-agencies-federal: Office of the Assistant Secretary for Health (OASH), and Office of Infectious Disease and HIV/AIDS Policy (OIDP)
 total-prize-offered-cash: $760,000
 type-of-challenge:
   - Ideas